-To make it easier for you to decide on the best way to assemble your Biohort garden shed, we have prepared some proposals for you regarding foundation design.
+To make it easier for you to decide on the best way to erect your Biohort Garden Shed, we have prepared some proposals for you regarding foundation design.

 (non-binding recommendations for all Garden Sheds and Equipment Locker)